Weaving of textiles — Strategic Scorecard

 -

-ER03Asset Rigidity & Capital Barrier 2View ER03 attribute detailsModerate-Low capital barriers reflect the accessibility of second-hand machinery and lower entry requirements for non-technical fabric production.
+ER03Asset Rigidity & Capital Barrier 2 solutions 2View ER03 attribute detailsModerate-Low capital barriers reflect the accessibility of second-hand machinery and lower entry requirements for non-technical fabric production.
 While industrial looms require significant investment, the robust global secondary market for equipment allows for easier entry and asset liquidation compared to more capital-intensive manufacturing sectors.

 - Metric: Second-hand textile machinery markets can offer cost savings of 40-60% compared to new equipment procurement.